 Going Forward

-If you and your pets decide we are a good fit, you are presented with individualized package / program options based on your individual needs.
-Applicable services are added to the client portal and you can make appointment reservations yourself 24 hours a day and 7 days a week at your convenience.
-If we have an opening for your requested time(s) we will approve the request in the portal and commit it to an invoice based on your package or program.
+If you and your pets feel we’re a good match, we’ll offer you personalized program options tailored to your needs.
+We’ll add the applicable services to your client portal, where you can easily make appointment reservations at any time—day or night—whenever it’s convenient for you.
+If we have an opening for your requested time(s), we’ll happily approve the request in the portal and add it to your invoice according to your chosen program.

-To ease your mind just before you appointment, you will get a text from Respectful Communications Animal Training 24-48 hours before your appointment so that you can approve that our schedule matches yours.
-The text will re-confirm your appointment reservation (including the date and time your trainer will arrive on site at your home. )
+To help you feel at ease before your appointment, we’ll send you a friendly text message from Respectful Communications Animal Training 24–48 hours beforehand.
+This way, you can confirm that our schedule matches yours.
+The text will remind you of your appointment details, including the date and time your trainer will arrive at your home.

 When Your Trainer Comes to Train